1. Introduction—Why this Paper?

-In all areas of academic or practical work related to disaster risk, climate change and development more generally, community
+In all areas of work (academic and practical) related to disaster risk, climate change and development more generally, the term community

 and its adjunct community-based